View the full issuehere

 ii.
 High Marketing and Customer Acquisition Costs

-Telehealth companies are faced with high marketing and Customer Acquisition Costs (CAC).
-Teladoc, a leading telehealth company had selling and marketing expenses of ~US$380M (34.8% of revenue).
+Telehealth companies face high marketing and Customer Acquisition Costs (CAC).
+Teladoc, a leading telehealth company, had selling and marketing expenses of ~US$380M (34.8% of revenue).

 Existing Southeast Asian players such as Halodoc effectively relied on a “freemium” model to grow a customer base and focus on monetizing existing users.

-Establishing strong unit economics from the outset are essential to outweigh relatively high CAC investments necessary to shape user behavior.
+Establishing strong unit economics from the outset is essential to outweigh the relatively high CAC investments necessary to shape user behaviour.

 iii.
 Fragmented Healthcare Ecosystem

 The healthcare system in Southeast Asia is diverse and highly fragmented.
-Countries such as Vietnam and the Philippines have over a thousand autonomous health systems at municipal, provincial and national levels.
-Telehealth companies must navigate through each complex healthcare system to consolidate a large base and emerge as a local winner.
+Countries such as Vietnam and the Philippines have over a thousand municipal, provincial, and national autonomous health systems.
+Telehealth companies must navigate each complex healthcare system to consolidate a large base and emerge as local winners.

 As regulators rapidly shape emerging policies, maintaining an open dialogue and compliance-forward position can become a competitive moat.